 Asset Disposition: Best Practices & Strategies for Success

 The global asset management system market is projected to grow from USD 17.64 billion in 2025 to USD 26.41 billion by 2030, at a CAGR of 8.4%.
-This growth reflects how industrial enterprises are prioritizing full-lifecycle asset control—from acquisition through to end-of-life decisions.
+This growth reflects how industrial enterprises are placing greater focus on full-lifecycle asset control, from acquisition to end-of-life decision-making.

-This article looks to fill that gap by outlining the strategic value of structured asset disposition and the asset disposition process.
+This article addresses that gap by outlining the strategic value of structured asset disposition and the asset disposition process.
 It offers best practices designed to improve control, protect asset value, and support stronger operational and financial performance at scale.

 What Is Asset Disposition?